MDTLorg/OpenShell/README.md

 </p>

 <p align="center">
-  MehmetOS can be hosted on any static web server and is intended for educational purposes or as a lightweight Linux demo.
+  OpenShell can be hosted on any static web server and is intended for educational purposes or as a lightweight Linux demo.
 </p></p>